septagon-oss/tw/README.md

 Enumerators (AllColors, AllStates, AllRadii, AllZLayers, ...) exist for exhaustive testing and coverage tooling.

 See godoc for the complete method and constant set.
 The package has comprehensive tests and executable Examples.

+The package is used as the single source of Tailwind class construction for component libraries and is intended to be generally useful anywhere a typed, zero-static-string Tailwind DSL is desired in Go.